Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Limitations

 \section{Limitations}

-Our evaluation only uses English grammatical benchmarks and could usefully be extended to other languages, but a failure of probe predictive power on English suggests the same result would hold for other languages.
+Our evaluation only uses English grammatical benchmarks and could usefully be extended to other languages.
+Extending our work to multilingual benchmarks would strengthen the study.
+This would require formalization of a unified evaluation framework to handle differing linguistic phenomena across languages.
 Moreover, while we design our syntax probes to be lightweight and to learn to extract syntax with different training objectives, they do not encompass all possible syntactic probing tasks or architectural variants.

-Recent probing work aims to make \textit{causal} claims between probed representations and observed model downstream behavior \cite{probing-promises-shortcomings}.
-By intervening to modify these representations, such work investigates if these representations are actually ``used'' by the model for specific tasks.
-Our work does not perform causal interventions; instead our focus is the viability of the mechanism conveyed by probing -- syntactic knowledge can be linearly decoded from contextual representations -- at several experimental granularities.
-Since our results are primarily negative, there is no discovered correlation to investigate deeper for causality anyway.
+Other probe architectures could yield different results.
+Due to compute limitations, we also do not train probes on models larger than 8B parameters.